Data-driven modeling of multivariate stochastic trajectories -- Application to water waves: The dataset and considered variables

 \subsection{Considered response variables}

 In order to characterize the stochastic trajectories and test the model, the following response processes are introduced:

 where the trigonometric identities $\sin[\atan (x)] = x/\sqrt{1+x^2}$ and $\cos[\atan (x)] = 1/\sqrt{1+x^2}$ have been used.
 The factor $\left( \tz/\hs \right)^2$ has been introduced to nondimensionalize these two response processes.
 The processes $\Fx$ and $\Fy$ can be regarded as proxies for the horizontal and vertical components of the slamming force resulting from a water-entry event.
 Indeed, for a hydrodynamic impact occurring at constant velocity the slamming loads are proportional to the square of the water-entry velocity.
 The computation of the actual slamming force components would involve an additional time-varying slamming coefficient, which depends on the shape of the body, and an added-mass contribution proportional to the fluid acceleration.
-The ability of the statistical model to capture the stochastic joint evolution of $(\un,\sx)$ is tested using the following response variables:
+The ability of the statistical model to capture the stochastic joint evolution of $(\un,\sx)$ over the water-entry phase is tested using the following response variables:

-where $\Fxmax$ (resp. $\Fymax$) is the maximum value attained by $\Fx$ (resp. $\Fy$) over the water-entry duration, $\twe$, and $\Ix$ (resp. $\Iy$) is the time integral of $\Fx$ (resp. $\Fy$) over the same period.
+where $t=0$ corresponds to the beginning of the water-entry event.
+The quantity $\Fxmax$ (resp. $\Fymax$) is the maximum value attained by $\Fx$ (resp. $\Fy$) over the water-entry duration, $\twe$, and $\Ix$ (resp. $\Iy$) is the time integral of $\Fx$ (resp. $\Fy$) over the same period.
 Similarly to $\Fx$ and $\Fy$, the variables $\Ix$ and $\Iy$ can be regarded as proxies for the horizontal and vertical components of the slamming impulse.
 These four variables are particularly useful for testing the statistical model, as they combine the two processes $(\un,\sx)$ through nonlinear relations.
 Moreover, $\Fxmax$ and $\Fymax$ are related to instantaneous values of $(\un,\sx)$ at times defined by the evolution of the system, whereas $\Ix$ and $\Iy$ depend on the entire evolution of $(\un,\sx)$ over the water-entry duration.